ericbright2002/Forged_in_Obsidian/README.md

 # Readme
 Welcome to my Starforged Starter Vault!
 I set this up to play Starforged in a way that fits me best.

-## Starsmith: Expanded Oracles
-I've added in my first supplement for Starforged called [Starsmith: Expanded Oracles](https://www.drivethrurpg.com/product/417619/Starsmith-Expanded-Oracles) which you can get on DriveThruRPG.
-As of now, the POD version is not yet ready, but I aim to have it available close to the beginning of the year (Jan 2023).
-For now, you can either download the PDF file on DriveThru, use the expanded oracles here in this Obsidian vault, or download the Expanded-Oracles.JSON file which includes the original Starforged oracles as well.
-In the PDF version, I talk about rolling your action die (1d6) with the percentile die to see which table to use.
-Since that's not really possible with Inline Scripts in Obsidian, I made each table a single 1d300 table instead of three separate 1d100 tables.
-If you find yourself using and enjoying the expanded oracles, I'd appreciate you heading over to DriveThru and purchasing it for whatever you think is a fair price.
-Thanks!

 ## Fonts
 For the headings, I'm using [Xolonium font](https://www.fontspace.com/xolonium-font-f17644) and [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) as the interface font.